CheggEng/hackingedu-2015/README.md

 * In POSTMAN configure HTTP Request header as below in every http request call:
     * "Authorization: Basic $base64encodedString"
       * Logic to calculate base-64 encoded string is `base64encodedString = encodeBase64(apiKey + ':' + apiSecret)`
+      * This header is already present in POSTMAN collection with a global variable `base64encodedString`.
+Postman global variable can be set as described [here](http://blog.getpostman.com/2014/02/20/using-variables-inside-postman-and-collection-runner/)
 * Play around with sample requests in `POSTMAN` to try different Chegg REST services